-Ribs are no longer a rare luxury.
-The Instant Pot makes tender, juicy ribs possible any night of the week!
+Instant Pot Ribs are no longer a rare luxury.
+The pressure cooker makes tender, juicy ribs possible any night of the week!
 Great for entertaining and showing off the capabilities of your pressure cooker.

-I’m really enjoying the new grill I got for myself . . . er . . . for my husband for Father’s Day.
-Well . . . how bout’ I just call it both of ours (as my twin boys often say).
+I've really been enjoying the new Camp Chef Pellet Grill I got for myself . . . er . . . for my husband for Father's Day.
+Well . . . how bout' I just call it both of ours (as my twin boys often say).

-The biggest shocker though – my father in law said these ribs, with Crusty Bread and Baked Yukon Potatoes were one of his “Favorite Meals Ever”!
 I made a winning meal for the meat king himself!
 What the!?
 Me!
-The 90% vegetarian, made a bomber meat lovin’ meal!
-I was floating on cloud nine the rest of the day.
+The 90% vegetarian, made a bomber meat lovin' meal!
+I was floating on cloud nine for the rest of the day.

 I know, I know.
 Everybody hates that person that sneaks the best parts of a dish.
 On the other hand, everyone wants to be that person, so . . .

 One more thing, if you're not convinced.
 This Chipotle Peach BBQ Sauce!
 With only 2 – 4 tablespoons of natural sweetener in the entire batch, it is still sweet (because of the peaches), smoky (chipotle peppers), and addictive.
 I couldn't decide if I kept going back for charred crispy pork or for something, ANYTHING to eat more of that BBQ sauce on.

 HOW TO MAKE INSTANT POT RIBS – MY TOP TIPS

 Ribs love seasoning!
 These ribs get a generous dusting of a Chipotle Spice Rub and they aren't sad about it.

 Letting the ribs soak up that spice rub overnight really does add a little sumpin' if you get the chance to plan ahead.
 But I've done it both ways and you'll be happy with both results.